MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-vpn-profiles.md

 > [!Note]
-> F5 Access 2018 is not supported for VPN profiles in hybrid MDM.
+> F5 Access version 3.0 and later for iOS (also called F5 Access 2018) is not supported for VPN profiles in hybrid MDM.
+Use Intune standalone if you need to create VPN profiles for this VPN client.
+Note that iOS 12 will not support F5 Access version 2.1 and earlier.
+See this [blog post](https://aka.ms/iOS12_and_VPN) for more information.

 ## Windows 10 VPN features available when using Configuration Manager with Intune